 Make a Plan the Night Before

 This bullet point is assuming you’ve made the big item plans months ahead of time.
-You’ve got your fastpasses+ planned, your dinner reservations….what more do you need?
-Well keep in mind, again, Walt Disney World is huge and there is so much to see and do outside of fastpasses and meals that it can be easy to get into the park and realize there are 500 more things you wanted to do than you realize.
+You’ve got a Ride Strategy in mind, Advanced Dining Reservations booked.
+Well keep in mind, again, Walt Disney World is huge and there is so much to see and do outside of rides and meals that it can be easy to get into the park and realize there are 500 more things you wanted to do than you realize.
 By planning out a tentative route for the day, you can save on some serious foot traffic.
 Retracing your footsteps all day will only exhaust you and become, well, downright obnoxious.